JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     ```

 4. To add the necessary dependencies, copy existing dependencies from the `androidMain.dependencies {}` block
-   of the `composeApp` build script, and add the dependency on the `composeApp` itself.
+   of the `composeApp` build script and add the dependency on the `composeApp` module itself.
    In this example, the result should look like this:

    ```kotlin